Detects faces in the input image and adds them to the specified collection.

 Confidence, which indicates the confidence that the bounding box contains a face.

 FaceId, assigned by the service for each face that's detected and stored.

 - An image ID,

 ImageId, assigned by the service for the input image.

 If you request all facial attributes (by using the

-parameter), Amazon Rekognition returns detailed facial attributes, such as facial landmarks (for example, location of eye and mouth) and other facial attributes like gender.
+parameter), Amazon Rekognition returns detailed facial attributes, such as facial landmarks (for example, location of eye and mouth) and other facial attributes.
 If you provide the same image, specify the same collection, and use the same external ID in the

 operation, Amazon Rekognition doesn't save duplicate face metadata.